Struggling with high cholesterol but can’t get rid of your favorite snacks?

 Do you know a sliced (32g) of this bread gives you Fiber 1.9g, Cholesterol 0mg, Protein 3.9g, Calcium 52mg?
-For more nutrients facts, go to the USDA Food data central.
+For more nutrient facts, go to the USDA Food data central.

-We know that Omega-3 fatty acids are vital to lowering LDL cholesterol, anti-inflammation, and help to control blood pressure.
+We know that Omega-3 fatty acids are vital to lowering LDL cholesterol, anti-inflammation, and helping to control blood pressure.

 How about canned sardines?
 Canned processed foods are not a good choice.
 In this case, the high sodium content in canned sardines may increase calcium in the urine resulting in developing kidney stones.

 Sardines also contain purines, a type of chemical compound found in living cells, which can break into uric acid in the digestive system – not good for the kidneys if remained in the body for too long!

 Note that sardines canned in oil contain cholesterol, for example, two sardines (24g) have about 34mg of cholesterol.
 Don’t worry too much about its cholesterol content, but do speak with your doctor if you have doubts.

 9. Black beans

 Do you know that a diet riches in black beans can lead your body to manage calories effectively?